-Human resource specialist jobs are listed among Tennessee’s top growing occupations, with an expected average of 200 new jobs becoming available each year between 2012 and 2022, according to the Tennessee Department of Labor and Workforce Development.
-In fact, during that time period, the number of jobs for both HR managers and HR specialists is expected to grow by 10 percent.
+Human resource specialist jobs are listed among Tennessee’s top growing occupations, with an expected average of 1,260 new jobs becoming available each year between 2016 and 2026, according to the Tennessee Department of Labor and Workforce Development.
+In fact, during that time period, the number of jobs for both HR managers and HR specialists is expected to grow by around 20 percent.

-Because human resource professionals are responsible for recruiting, interviewing, hiring, and training employees, Tennessee’s overall workforce growth inherently indicates growth in the field of human resources.
-This is reflected in the state’s unemployment rate, which has fallen to just 6.4 percent as of 2015, and is expected to continue falling through 2022, according to the Tennessee Department of Labor.
+HR professionals are responsible for recruiting, interviewing, hiring, and training employees, Tennessee’s overall workforce growth inherently indicates growth in the field of human resources.
+This is reflected in the state’s unemployment rate, which has fallen to just 3.5 percent as of 2019, and is expected to remain at the level or even lower through 2026, according to the Tennessee Department of Labor.

 Tennessee’s top employers, who contribute to the development and strengthening of the state’s workforce, include:

 - Vanderbilt University – 26,400 employees

 And with tech giant Amazon announcing a newly expanded workforce in the state, demand for HR professionals in almost every sector is set to continue the boom through the foreseeable future.

 Exploring Careers in Human Resources with Tennessee’s Top Employers

 The field of human resources is composed of many different job titles, including, but not limited to: